Terms and conditions

 5. Judging

-5.2 Judging will be based on the following criteria:
+5.2 Judging will be based on the following criteria (and weighting):

-Relevance to theme: How well the entry reflects the chosen theme in a meaningful and thought-provoking way.
+Relevance to theme (25%): Reflective of the chosen theme in a meaningful and thought-provoking way.

-Presentation and organisation: Does the entry feel like a finished, professional piece of work, showing care and effort in its creation.
+Presentation and organisation (25%): The entry is presented as a finished, professional piece of work, demonstrating care and effort in its creation.

 5.3 The decisions of the judges are final and no correspondence will be entered into.